antonyIgnatious/casino-otp-authenticator/README.md

+# CASino OTP Authenticator

 INTRODUCTION

   Provides mechanism to use OTP as an authenticator for [CASino](https://github.com/rbCAS/CASino).

 INSTALLATION

-    add this to your Gemfile file:
+  Add this to your Gemfile file:

       gem 'casino-otp_authenticator' ,git: 'https://github.com/antonyIgnatious/casino-otp_authenticator.git'

 USAGE

   To use the OTP authenticator, configure it in your cas.yml:

     authenticators:
       my_company_sql: